 The only right and safe way to do this

 First off, the results of such scans and reports should not be made freely available to anyone who wants to know, which I would consider seriously irresponsible and reckless at best.
 It’s a bit like running a free candy store for hackers if you make this information public.
 Now the argument may be that everybody else is doing this, therefore it’s okay; I’ve got news for you, that will not stand in court.
-Ignorance of the law is never a defence.
+Ignorance of the law is never a defense.

 Thirdly, site or service operators and owners need a way to either ban such 3rd party scanning or have an approval mechanism in place to give consent to allow each scan to occur.
 The wholesale security scanning of sites or services for security weaknesses must stop.